crbyxwpzfl/fpaper/README.md

 #### https://www.autodesk.com/community/gallery/project/132949/sg90-9g-micro-servo - nice servo modell of ccirone2
 #### rest - is ai and me

+todo - this perhaps is stoopid but somehow encrypt hkdfs until used so a leak/dump is not catastrophic

 todo - perhaps pass prefs task/queue handles as parameters

 todo - store hkdfs in one list instead of with names